 **** The information written here is not legal advice and the author of this blog is not your lawyer.
 These posts merely contain ideas to help you plan and organize your legal research and identify potentially helpful sources of law. ****

-The purpose of bail is to assure that defendants will return to court for trial after having been formally accused of a crime at a preliminary hearing.
+The purpose of bail is to ensure that defendants will return to court for trial after having been formally accused of a crime at a preliminary hearing.
 The bail agreement between a court and a defendant establishes a defendant’s promise to pay the court a high amount of money which will then be returned to the defendant when he returns for the hearing.

 A better assurance that the defendant will be present for trial is to simply keep him in jail, but that contradicts the notion that a defendant is innocent until proven guilty.[i]
 In many states, money does not have to be posted; defendants can be released until trial “on their own recognizance.”[ii]
 Even in those jurisdictions though, if the court believes either that the defendant is likely to not return for trial or to pose a threat to the public, bail may be imposed to remind the defendant to behave and return for trial or else risk staying in jail until the trial.[iii]